KPBS/py3-pmp-wrapper/README.md

 >>> pmp_auth = PmpAuth(CLIENT_ID, CLIENT_SECRET)
 ```

-With a working PmpAuth object, we will need to generate an access token in order to communicate with PMP.
-To do that, we use the following method:
+We will need to generate an access token in order to communicate with PMP.
+To do that, you can use the following method:
 ```python
 >>> pmp_auth.get_access_token(ACCESS_TOKEN_URL)
 ```